JohnMwihaki/JohnMwihaki/README.md

-# 👋 Hello World!
+# 👋 Hello   Great People!
 I'm John Kimani Mwihaki

 ## 💻 Software Engineer | 🌐 Web Developer | 📱 Mobile Enthusiast | 📊 Data Scientist

-Passionate about turning ideas into impactful digital experiences.
+A passionate person about turning ideas into impactful digital experiences.
 Whether it's a responsive website, a smart app, or a data-driven solution — I build with purpose and precision.

 ---